ZePedroResende/MMB/README.md

 #Notes
-This program is very very simple and was mostly written for a better understanding of IO in haskell , http in haskell and the twitter api
+This program at first was a bot , but then for my needs it evolved to a small client This is very very simple and was mostly written for a better understanding of IO in haskell , http in haskell and the twitter api